 »Undergraduate Admission FAQs

-For fall of 2013, our average freshman GPA was 3.71 and average SAT was 1925.
-We highly value the academic aptitude of each applicant and weigh these academic measures into our evaluation of every file in addition to your other department application materials
+For fall of 2014, our average freshman GPA was 3.7 and average SAT was 1920.
+We highly value the academic aptitude of each applicant and weigh these academic measures into our evaluation of every file in addition to your art supplement materials.

 We are actually very strict about all length and formatting requirements outlined within the department application.
 Two pages means two pages and two minutes means two minutes.
 Going over any length requirements can have a negative effect on our review of your application and, in many cases, we will simply not review anything over the allotted length.